rozdolsky33/ocloud/README.md

 ### Manual Installation

-Download the latest binary from the [releases page](https://github.com/rozdolsky33/ocloud/releases) and place it in your PATH.
+Download the latest binary from the [release page](https://github.com/rozdolsky33/ocloud/releases) and place it in your PATH.

 #### macOS/Linux